 WHAT I LOVE ABOUT THIS FILM

-If Tommy were a western, it would be a western with Indians, covered wagons, the cavalry, and stagecoaches; were it a war film, it would have air strikes, tanks, battalions, and explosions every fifteen minutes.
+If Tommy were a Western, it would be a Western with covered wagons, the cavalry, and stagecoaches; were it a war film, it would have air strikes, tanks, battalions, and explosions every fifteen minutes.
 In short, Tommy is so much fun because it has too much of everything.
 The music is exhilarating (and loud), and the visuals are, in turn, brash, vulgar, and ingenious.
 Most movies have at least one setpiece scene; Tommy is ALL setpiece scenes.
 Under any other circumstances, this would be a recipe for a somewhat overwhelming viewing experience.
-But Ken Russell's operatic ambition and vastness of scope are so gleefully grandiose and overreaching I find Tommy to be just irresistible cinema.
+But Ken Russell's operatic ambition and vastness of scope are so gleefully grandiose and overreaching that I find Tommy to be just irresistible cinema.

 Show Biz The "Pinball Wizard" sequence, featuring The Who and Elton John is combat as rock concert |

-Satire Organized religion and fame culture is skewered in a jaw-dropping sequence set in a church worshiping Marilyn Monroe |
+Satire Organized religion and fame culture are skewered in a jaw-dropping sequence set in a church worshiping Marilyn Monroe |

 Surrealism Tommy in a landscape of giant pinballs and flaming pinball machines |